yingw787/personal-apps/pkg/src/apps/com-yingw787-blog/app/posts/2019/10/30/the_subtle_art.md

 author: ["yingwang"]
 categories:
   - Books
-title: "Book Review: \"The Subtle Art of Not Giving a Fuck\", by Mark Manson"
+title: 'Book Review: "The Subtle Art of Not Giving a Fuck", by Mark Manson'
 date: "2019-10-30T11:40:04-04:00"
 draft: false
 ---